Mopzilla/SpritesheetAnimator/README.md

 ```

 ### Action Ranges for RotMG
-I cannot offer preset configs for every skin because some skins have spritesheets that are pure abominations (syndicate assassin).
+I cannot offer preset configs for every skin because some skins have spritesheets that are pure abominations (syndicate skins).

 I can however offer preset action ranges specifically, because even the abominable spritesheets typically have consistent frame ranges.